“Learn to do good, seek justice, encourage the oppressed. Defend the cause of the fatherless, plead the case of the widow.” Isaiah 1:7

 In 1917, tragedy struck one of the ladies within the Ladies Aid Society.
 Dora Ogne was struck ill with Scarlet Fever and died, leaving her husband Andrew to care for seven children.
 Andrew knew of the Ladies Aid Society desire to start an orphanage, he went to them with an offer of giving his home to the society to start their orphanage if they would help care for his children.
 As a result, the vision for LYDIA Children’s Home had become a reality with seven children.

-The orphanage grew quickly, and the Ladies’ Aid Society purchased more buildings in Chicago to house the many children whom God continued to place in their care.
-In 1920, they bought the property at 4300 West Irving Park Road, converting it into a large, permanent home for LYDIA’s children.
-This location remains our headquarters.
+The next 2 years – LYDIA Children’s Home found it essential to purchase two more homes to provide for the many children that God continued to place in their care.
+In 1920, the property at 4300 West Irving Park Road was purchased as a larger, permanent home for LYDIA’s children.

 Today over 100 years later, LYDIA remains committed to providing Hope, Healing and Home to children in the foster care community.
 The challenges we face are great, but we are grateful for the sacred privilege to serve with the aim of improving children’s lives and providing opportunities for families to be restored.

 LYDIA Home Association was named after a woman in the Bible recorded in the book of Acts.
 The woman, Lydia, was a faithful, God-fearing woman who opened her home to those who needed shelter.
 (Acts 16:14-15)